Post-selection inference for penalized M-estimators via score thinning: Experimental results

 To determine whether the association between sex and smoking persists after accounting for the friendship network, \citet{hayes_estimating_2025} further include the singular vectors from the singular value decomposition of the network's adjacency matrix as regression covariates.
 However, in doing so they face two uncertain modeling choices.
 First, since the graph is directed, the adjacency matrix is non-symmetric and thus the left and right singular vectors are different.
 Specifically, the former relate to outgoing edges in the network while the latter relate to incoming edges.
 Second, the number of singular vectors $r$ to include in the regression is unknown, and implies an assumption on the rank of the network.
 The authors arbitrarily choose to include only the right singular vectors in the regression, and then present results for $r =1, \dots, 25$.

-To adaptively choose a model, we employ our thinning method in Algorithm \ref{algo:valid_inf_outcome} (using an $L_1$-penalized logistic regression model with $\gamma = 1$ and the same $\lambda$ as in the simulations).
-The $n \times p$ design matrix $X$ consists of $n=152$ subjects and $p=56$ features, which include age, sex, church attendance, and all of the first $25$ left and right singular vectors.
+To adaptively choose a model, we employ score thinning in Algorithm \ref{algo:valid_inf_outcome} (using an $L_1$-penalized logistic regression model with $\gamma = 1$ and the same $\lambda$ as in the simulations).
+The $n \times p$ design matrix $X$ consists of $n=152$ subjects and $p=56$ features, which consist of an intercept, age, sex, church attendance (four categories), and all of the first $25$ left and right singular vectors.
 Since the singular vectors used to construct $X$ are based on the entire network, sample splitting is not applicable.
 The noisy outcomes used for selection and inference are plotted in the right-hand panel of \cref{fig:glasgow}.

 The singular vectors selected via $L_1$-penalized logistic regression using the noisy responses include a mix of non-consecutive left and right singular vectors.
 The estimated odds ratio of being a smoker when male rather than female is $0.43$ with a $95\%$ confidence interval of $(0.06, 3.1)$. \citet{hayes_estimating_2025} similarly found non-significant estimates, in line with the hypothesis that the apparent association between sex and smoking is the spurious result of the network structure.